-Wahyu has been studying orangutans in Gunung Palung National Park since his Bachelors degree where he himself was supported by GPOCP through a scholarship.
+Wahyu has been studying orangutans in Gunung Palung National Park since his Bachelors degree where he was supported by GPOCP/YP with a scholarship.
 Wahyu now facilitates both national and international researchers and students to come to Gunung Palung National Park for various research topics.

-Ranti first joined GPOCP as an Environmental Education Field Officer and has delivered over 1000 puppet shows to pre-school children.
+Ranti first joined GPOCP/YP as an Environmental Education Field Officer and has delivered over 1,000 puppet shows to school children.
 She has since taken the step towards logistics and implementation of field activities for wildlife conservation.

 Wendi’s focus lies in developing communities in the Gunung Palung landscape within Sustainable Livelihoods such as Non-Timber Forest Products, organic agriculture, and aquaculture.
-Wendi also joined GPOCP originally as a member of our Education team, but quickly found his passion for wildlife education through community empowerment.
+Wendi also joined GPOCP/YP originally as a member of our Education team, but quickly found his passion for wildlife education through community empowerment.
 Wendi has also recently won the prestigious Whitley Award for global conservation heroes for all his hard work and success with sustainable community development.

 Sustainable Livelihoods Field Officer – Organic Farming

 Sustainable Livelihoods Field Officer – NTFP Artisans

 Samad works primarily with our Non-Timber Forest Product artisans groups to help develop their skills in product making as well as business management and networking.
 He also monitors and reports on all product production, value and range across all the groups including the aquaculture and organic farming groups.